jsare527/Dragon-Slayer/README.md

       - fixes the scrollbar bug that occured when searching

 *Code Milestone 3 (11.27.2024)*
+  - added red highlights to determine when a title has not been flagged after 6 months
+  -
 *Code Milestone 4 (12.07.2024)*

 # Release Notes - Dragon Slayer V3